 Related resources

-These substances may be found in products available to consumers.
+Chlorhexidine and its salts may be found in products available to consumers.
 Canadians should follow any safety warnings and directions related to the product and dispose of products responsibly.

-Health Canada published a summary safety review on the potential link between non-prescription topical antiseptic chlorhexidine products and serious allergic reactions.
+Health Canada published a summary safety review on the potential link between topical antiseptic non-prescription chlorhexidine products and serious allergic reactions.